suchjs/vp-suchjs/docs/en/api.md

 ### `Such.define`

-`Such.define` It is the entry method of the Suchjs custom type, including the configuration file, which is called to add the custom type.
-It accepts four types of parameters, corresponding to different situations.
+`Such.define` It is the entry method to difine a custom type, including a configuration data called by API `Such.config`, are called it to add data types.
+It accepts four kinds of parameters, corresponding to different situations.

-- The first form: Based on existing types, a new type is obtained by fixing certain data attributes.
-Most of the built-in extended types are defined in this way.
+- The first: Based on existing types, a new type is obtained by fixing certain data attributes.
+Most of the built-in extended types in library are defined in this way.

-  `Such.define(newType: string, baseType: string, properties: string)`
+  `Such.define(newType: string, baseType: string, attributes: string)`

   ```javascript
   // example
   Such.define("integer", "number", "%d");
   ```

-- The second form: define a new type by providing the `generate` function to generate data.
-This case is more suitable for types that do not need to provide any data attribute parameters.
+- The second: Define a new type by providing the `generate` function to generate data.
+This way is more suitable for types that do not need to provide any data attribute parameters.

   `Such.define(newType: string, generate: (options: TSuchInject) => unkown)`